top of page

 What Could Happen If You Don’t Update

-Failing to install this update leaves systems open to attacks such as:
+Failing to install this update leaves systems open to various attacks, such as:

 • Ransomware infections targeting unpatched vulnerabilities.